rackodo/DexterMASZ/README.md

 As such, it is recommended you install MySQL 8+ to use this new syntax.
 Otherwise, you will encounter a `MySQLException` stating you need to check your MySQL version corresponds correctly with the version in your manual.

-#### .NET
+#### Local hosting

-- Start your bot from the Launch project and enter in the variables as required.
+- Start your bot from the `Launch` project and enter in the variables as required.
 These are set environmentally.
+- To launch the frontend, run `npm start` from the terminal in the directory of frontend/dexter.
+Make sure to install dependencies prior using `npm install`.

 ## 🚀 Discord Permissions